-Figure 3 - CREDO Reference, example for search term: "Nuclear Engineering" Main Collection Our main, general purpose, collection consists of an assortment of introductory and specialist books, technical reports, government scientific publications etc. You would use books from the main collection for studying up on a topic, and for more detailed or comprehensive information than would be found in a reference book.
+Figure 3 - AccessScience example for search term Kinematics Main Collection Our main, general purpose, collection consists of an assortment of introductory and specialist books, technical reports, government scientific publications etc. You would use books from the main collection for studying up on a topic, and for more detailed or comprehensive information than would be found in a reference book.
 We have hundreds of thousands of printed books and tens of thousands of books online.
 For paper books, the main collection at the Engineering library is usually referred to Stacks or ENG-STACKS.
 This part of the library is easily located because the ends of bookshelves are painted pale green.
 You must find the books for yourself.
 If you use a book in the library please do not put it back on the shelf - just leave it on a designated empty shelf or any counter.
 You can also borrow books from this part of the library to take away.
-Most materials in the main collection are available for up to 2 weeks at a time (Late Fees apply; see the library website for the full Fee Schedule). http://lib.unb.ca/about/policies/borrowing.php
+Most materials in the main collection are available for up to 2 weeks at a time (Late Fees apply; see the library website for the full Fee Schedule).
 Find a Book from the Library Collection

-Figure 1 - UNB Catalogue

-If you simply enter some keywords the system will look for those words in any of the database fields for the title, authors, subject coding and description of the books in our catalogue.
+Figure 1 - UNB Catalogue If you simply enter some keywords the system will look for those words in any of the database fields for the title, authors, subject coding and description of the books in our catalogue.
 However, if you are looking for a book on a specific subject it can be effective to tell the system to list only books that have the required value in the subject coding.
-You can do this selecting the "subject field" from the drop down menu.
-See Figure 1 - UNB Catalogue for the details.
+You can do this using the Advanced Search, but there is a trick for doing it right from the above screen - put su: before your search keywords.
+Putting ti: works much the same way as su:, but instead the search is done using only words in titles.